 Use in psoriasis: Topical steroids should be used with caution in psoriasis as rebound relapses, development of tolerance, risk of generalised pustular psoriasis and development of local or systemic toxicity due to impaired barrier function of the skin have been reported in some cases.
 If used in psoriasis, careful patient supervision is important.

-Application to the face: Prolonged application to the face is undersirable as this area is more susceptible to atrophic changes.
+Application to the face: Prolonged application to the face is undesirable as this area is more susceptible to atrophic changes.

 Application to the eyelids: If applied to the eyelids, care is needed to ensure that the preparation does not enter the eye as cataract and glaucoma might result from repeated exposure.